relizalde/DataProductsProject/README.md

 The Shiny app consists in a `ggplot2` boxplot of `mpg` by number of `cyl`, comparing *automatic*  and *manual* transmission.
 The app also displays the number of cars analyzed and the table with the data.
 The user needs to select the number of cylnders as a filter for the original data.

-The outpust of the app are "reactive" and therefore should re-execute automatically when inputs change.
+The outputs of the app are "reactive" and therefore should re-execute automatically when inputs change.